Treats late-stage kidney cancer and advanced soft tissue sarcoma.

 If a dose is missed:

-- If you miss a dose or forget to use it, and it is less than 12 hours since your last dose, wait and take your next dose at the normal time.
+- If you miss a dose or forget to take your medicine and it is less than 12 hours until your next dose, skip that dose and take your next dose at the normal time.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine